sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 ### Checksum mismatch

-When a downloaded dynamic runtime asset artifact checksum does not match the checksum specified in the asset definition, the agent logs a message similar to this example:
+When a downloaded dynamic runtime asset checksum does not match the checksum specified in the asset definition, the agent logs a message similar to this example:

 {{< code json >}}
 {